-As of September 30, 2022, the Company had working capital of approximately \$325,000.
+As of December 31, 2022, the Company had working capital deficiency of approximately \$210,000.
 The Company's ability to continue as a going concern is dependent upon its ability to continue to raise adequate financing, monetize it marketable securities holdings and to commence profitable operations in the future and repay its liabilities arising from normal business operations as they become due.